 Current levels of service provision are outlined in Section 3.0 Analysis.

 There are issues around Public Toilet availability.

-Issues around ageing infrastructure (in particular some of the older, standalone facilities) have been identified.
+Issues around ageing infrastructure, in particular, some older and standalone facilities have been identified.

 Some of these facilities do not meet current community expectations of service delivery and have been closed.